Fitness Model Hanna Oberg Shows Off Sculpted Postpartum Body Seven Weeks After Giving Birth

 Fitness model Hanna Oberg gave birth to her son Collin seven weeks ago.
-She took to social media platform Instagram on Friday, April 10, to give her 1.8 million followers a video update of how she’s been getting back into shape.
+She took to the social media platform Instagram on Friday, April 10, to give her 1.8 million followers a video update of how she’s been getting back into shape.

 In the video, the Swedish model wears a black sports bra and black, high-waisted underwear with a striped band at the waist.
 She leaves the majority of her body exposed to show her followers her muscle definition and toned tummy.
 Viewers can also see her full sleeve of tattoos up her right arm.
 Hanna wears her shoulder-length brunette locks loose and flowing down her shoulders and back and adds a touch of eye makeup and glossy lips to complete the look.